PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 ### Automation

-Goto -> Tools -> Macros -> Orgranize python Script (Note - 'Orgranize python Script' option will only appeare when you install the python extension)
+Goto -> Tools -> Macros -> Orgranize python Script (Note - 'Orgranize python Script' option will only appeare when you install the python extension).
-In MyMacros goto -> Modules -> create module and give a name to the module New module will be created, no click on the module which you created Goto -> Menu -> Edit now paste the code
+In MyMacros goto -> Modules -> create module and give a name to the module.
+New module will be created, no click on the module which you created.
+Goto -> Menu -> Edit.
+now paste the code.

 #### Note - You must first call the WorkBook Class and Also Must Create USER DEFINED FUNCTION (in my case "Automate")
 The below code will create a "Automate" process.
-For eg in the code, "Automate" process selects the range from "A1" to "B1", you can edit code asper your requirements
+For eg in the code, "Automate" process selects the range from "A1" to "B1", you can edit code asper your requirements.

 ![image](https://github.com/user-attachments/assets/3e92b8c3-3fa5-4452-b53f-8da2845fc463)